shivam-181/ScoreX-Showcase/README.md

 router.post('/', async (req, res) => {
     const { message } = req.body;

-    // System Prompt: Defines the AI's persona as a witty football expert
-    // This ensures consistency in tone across the application const systemPrompt = `
+    // System Prompt: Defines the AI's persona as a witty football expert const systemPrompt = `
       You are ScoreX AI, a passionate and knowledgeable football assistant.
       Tone: Enthusiastic, professional, slightly witty.